Tyrn/wei/the-insider-en.typ

 that  the  best  solution  for him  would be  to leave  this planet.
 Do you disagree?"

-     "No, not really," Bemish  said, "Shavash is  an amazing  man -  you are right."
+     "No, not really," Bemish  said, "Shavash is  an amazing  man---you are right."

-     Bemish wanted to pass Born into Giles's hands, so that the latter dealt with the guest till the take off, but Giles  vanished somewhere and even his cell was off - Bemish resolved to thrash him soundly.
+     Bemish wanted to pass Born into Giles's hands, so that the latter dealt with the guest till the take off, but Giles  vanished somewhere and even his cell was off---Bemish resolved to thrash him soundly.

      Bemish personally walked his old acquaintance to the boarding ramp.
 The latter was  pleasantly  surprised  having learned that the  spaceport had an